Galarzaa90/tibiawiki-sql/README.md

 * Houses
 * Achievements
 * Quests

-Planned:
-* Map coordinates for houses
-* More quest information
 * NPC destinations
 * *and more...*

 ## Database schema
 See [SCHEMA.md](docs/SCHEMA.md) in the `docs` folder